Domesticated plants and animals of Austronesia: Pandanus (pandan)

 Pandanus grow well in island habitats, being very salt-tolerant and easy to propagate, making them ideal plants for early Austronesian sailors.
 Like coconuts, they grow predominantly along strandlines, mangrove forests, and other coastal ecosystems.
 They can also be found in the understory of forests in larger islands.
 Others may also be found in highland groves, likely planted by humans.
 Both pandanus and coconuts are adapted to withstand the strong winds of the frequent typhoons of the Indo-Pacific.
-The greatest center of diversity of Pandanus is the western Pacific and Island Southeast Asia.
+The greatest center of diversity of Pandanus is the western Pacific and Maritime Southeast Asia.
 The genus has around 600 species, but the most important and the most widespread group of species in Austronesian cultures and is the Pandanus tectorius complex.